Monthly Webinars

 ‘Melanie Gill is a UK -based attachment specialist, psychologist, and forensic consultant.
 She uses evidenced based assessments with a focus on attachment science.
 She specializes in assessing adults, adolescents, families and children, formulating, and monitoring treatment and intervention plans, and uses innovative multi-disciplinary approaches that seek to assess attachment dynamics resulting in psychological problems, psychopathology, and risk, as effectively as possible.
 Her work places an emphasis on understanding the often-complex history behind an existing family dynamic, on the basis that a child cannot be assessed in vacuum, nor can parents and adults be understood separately from their children, other family members and their family history.
 She has been a political campaigner for children for many years and has recently been made Head of Psychology at The Change for Children International, an organization finding novel solutions to family court cases, and she continues to work as an Expert Witness.
 She is passionate about bringing psychological science and knowledge into Family Courts to improve the lives and understanding of complex families and how all humans develop.

-On Sunday, June 1, 2025 @ 8 PM EST, Family Access-Fighting for Children’s Rights presents David Keighley in a webinar titled “Schema Therapy-A New Way of Helping Alienated Parents?”
+On Sunday, June 1, 2025 at 8 PM EDT, Family Access-Fighting for Children's Rights will present Dr. Kelley Baker in a webinar titled “Surviving and Thriving: Navigating the Context of Alienation”.
 This will air exclusively on our Families Divided TV you tube channel.

 Bill Eddy, LCSW, ESQ